suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

     # If array is sorted, stop
     break if sorted

-    # end of loop/do goes back to first step
+    # end of loop/do go back to the first step
   end
 end
 ```